TMQ5/TMQ5/README.md

 Summary: brief description of the visualization and the main story or findings conveyed
 Design: explain any design choices you made including changes to the visualization after collecting feedback
 Resources: list of Web sites, books, forums, blog posts, GitHub repositories etc that you referred to or used in this submission (Add N/A if you did not use such resources).

+## Acknowledgement:
+I'd like to thanks Udacity and Misk Academy for this great opportunity.